Graduated in 2018

-Zachary Nielsen graduated in Spring 2018 with a Master of Arts in Applied Economics.
-After receiving his B.A. in both Economics and Computer Science, Zachary wanted to find a program that focused on applying his knowledge to real world settings.
-Zach found that Northeastern University’s Master of Arts program in Applied Economics, with its emphasis on experiential learning, was a good fit.
+After receiving his B.A. in Economics and Computer Science, Zachary wanted to find a program that focused on applying his knowledge to real-world settings.
+Northeastern’s Masters of Science in Economics, emphasizing experiential learning, was a good fit.
 His academic journey at the university allowed him to view economic questions from a data-driven perspective.

 Related Schools & Departments